 Swissport expands German operations and strengthens its leading role with new global business activities

-Zürich, June 28th, 2002 Swissport has acquired various passenger and cargo handling activities in Germany from the Menzies Aviation Group, further consolidating its already-strong position in the German ground services market.
-Swissport is also about to extend into other important airport business services, to offer those increasingly important services on a global scale.
+Zürich/Las Vegas, June 1st, 2002 Swissport is to acquire various passenger and cargo handling activities in Germany from the Menzies Aviation Group, further consolidating its already-strong position in the German ground services market.
+Swissport is also about to establish a new company in airport security and documents control, to offer these increasingly important services on a global scale.

-With its change of ownership last February from the SAirGroup to the UK-based private equity house, Candover, Swissport can now resume the course of expansion which has proved so successful in the past, to remain a world leader in the increasingly consolidating ground handling market.
+With its change of ownership last February from the SAirGroup to the UK-based Candover investment company, Swissport can now resume the course of expansion which has proved so successful in the past, to remain a world leader in the increasingly consolidating ground handling market.
 In doing so, the company intends to provide a complete package of airport ground handling services for its 550-plus airline customers around the world.
 And it aims to achieve this objective by increasing its investments in new business segments that complement its existing ground handling activities.

 Substantial expansion in the German market